artsy/artsy.github.io/_posts/2016-08-11-React-Native-at-Artsy.markdown

   when deployed generates a minified version of the JavaScript.
 This means to build the Artsy iOS app you do not need to have a JavaScript development environment.

-* We re-used a lot of our existing native views, starting with loading indicators and native switch views.
+* We reused a lot of our existing native views, starting with loading indicators and native switch views.

 * We used new native classes to improve integration, for example the `<OpaqueImageView>` [component](https://github.com/artsy/emission/blob/master/lib/components/opaque_image_view.js) is a